Valeria Orsini Shows Off Killer Curves In Skimpy Gray Top And Matching Maxi Skirt

-Internet sensation Valeria Orsini dropped thousands of jaws around the world on Thursday, October 29, when she shared a stunning new photo of herself in a flattering ensemble.
+Internet sensation Valeria Orsini dropped jaws around the world on Thursday, October 29, when she shared a stunning new photo of herself in a flattering ensemble.

-The 30-year-old model, who is of Italian, Colombian, and Puerto Rican heritage, was photographed on the lawn of a beautiful, large residence.
-Valeria was centered in the snapshot as she situated herself directly in front of the camera and struck a sexy pose.
+The 30-year-old model, who is of Italian, Colombian, and Puerto Rican heritage, was photographed on the lawn of a beautiful residence.
+Valeria situated herself directly in front of the camera and struck a sexy pose.

 She stood with the front of her body facing the camera as she popped one hip out and pushed her left leg forward.
 She grabbed her locks with her right hand and pouted with her mouth slightly parted.
 She directed her strong gaze to her right, averting the camera’s lens.